 Heating and hot water

-Repair category 1
+Repair category 2

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
+At the time of inspection it was noted that a radiator within an attic bedroom had been disconnected from the system.
+Future repairs will be required.